zradmila/dependencies/README.md

 * [0.5] Give an in-depth explanation of the OSI model and how the TCP/IP stack works.
 Don't copy-paste descriptions from the internet; paraphrase and shorten as much as possible (imagine writing a cheat sheet for yourself)

 Open Systems Interconnection (OSI) model provides a standard for different computer systems to be able to communicate with each other (universal language for computer networking).
-A communication system is split into **seven** abstract layers, each one stacked upon the last.
-From the highest one to the lowest:
+7 abstract layers, from the highest one to the lowest:
 **--- hardware layers ---**

 1. Application layer